How NDIS cap rates could affect your supports

 Cap rates (or price limits) apply to NDIS participants whose funding is managed by a plan manager or the National Disability Insurance Agency (NDIA).
 These rates are monetary limits that allow the NDIA to monitor the costs charged by Registered Providers and independent support workers like those on Mable.
-Over 30% of clients living with a disability on the Mable platform self-manage their NDIS funding – this means they are not subject to cap rates.
-However, almost 80% of NDIS participants on Mable are either plan managed or NDIA managed.
+Clients who self-manage their NDIS funding are not subject to cap rates.

 If you provide support to an NDIS participant on Mable, your rate may be reviewed by the client’s Registered Provider to ensure that it does not exceed the cap rate.